l4l/blog/public/_posts/2020_06_01_mutex_in_async_world.md

 local.await;
 ```

 This code works though a bit differently comparing to the original.
 If this thread is overloaded it cannot offload local tasks to another one, in extreme cases it may lead to starvation of CPU cores.
+Moreover it is a workaround rather a solution that may lead to more significant problems.
+As you probably aware, rust does not protect from deadlocks and that is exactly the way it easy to get.
+Consider another task that also works with the same mutex and async point showed earlier is actually waiting for the second task.
+After switch at await point the second task is going to be blocked which leads to the deadlock state.
+So generally, using the shared state using `!Send`-spawn as a workaround is a bad idea.
+One might consider a [`RefCell`](https://doc.rust-lang.org/std/cell/struct.RefCell.html) for single-threaded usage, or using different solutions.

 ## Restraining a lifetime